This blog may contain affiliate links. Read our disclosure policy for more info.

 Squamish is a city located north of Vancouver and is a popular location for all things outdoors.
 It’s simply stunning and worth a day trip to visit!

-You can drive yourself along the epic Sea to Sky Highway, which is very scenic, and stop at the Gondola located just outside of Squamish.
+You can drive yourself from Vancouver to Squamish along the epic Sea to Sky Highway, which is very scenic, and stop at the Gondola located just outside of Squamish.
 Take the Gondola up to the top of a mountain and enjoy panoramic views, walking trails, and a cafe.

 If you don’t want to drive yourself, you can also join a tour!
 This specific tour costs $150 CAD and will take you on a fun day adventure in Squamish.
 It provides all transportation and includes visits to Shannon Falls, the Britannia Beach Museum, a ride on the gondola, with lots of interesting commentary along the way!

 The truth is, there are plenty of fun things to do in Squamish, so be sure to check it out!